wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array IndexOf

-The `indexOf()` method in JavaScript is used to search an array for a specific element and returns its first index.
+The `indexOf()` method is used to search an array for a specific element and returns its first index.
 If the element is not found, it returns -1.

 ```javascript
 let fruits = ['apple', 'banana', 'orange'];